Jacquot-SFE/Atom-demo/notes.md

 _**The secret for Git integration**: open the top folder of the repo.
 If Atom finds the .git there, it'll use it._

-It also assumes you've got git command line git configured correctly - if auth is broken, Atom won't magically fix it.
+It also assumes you've got command line git configured correctly - if auth is broken, Atom won't magically fix it.

-You'll know that Git is initialized, if you get 3 items in the lower right status bar:
+You'll know that Git is initialized if you get 3 items in the lower right status bar:
 * The branch icon & branch name.
-* The push & pull option.
+* The push/pull/fetch option.
-* The changed files status indicator.
+* The changed (+/-) files indicator.

 _Make some changes._